 Todd grew up in Old Lyme and and received a C.Eng. from Vermont Technical College.
 Todd is owner and President of Machnik Bros., Inc., established in 1957.
 Todd has been a member of the Old Lyme Fire Department since 1970 and has served as an Officer for ten years.
-He also served on the Town of Lyme Flood & Erosion Control Board for 20 years (five years as Chair) and as a Planning Commission Alternate for five years.
+He also served on the Town of Lyme Flood & Erosion Control Board for 20 years (five years as Chair) and is a member of the Planning Commission and the Shellfish Commission.
 Todd is currently a Trustee of Essex Savings Bank, and has served on the High Hopes Building & Grounds Committee for five years, two years as Chair.
 Other committee positions have included the Southeastern CT Youth Hockey Board where he was President for five years and St. Bernard’s School Hockey Manager for 12 years.
 He married his wife, Becky Machnik, in 1978 and has three sons: Tom, Kevin, and Peter.
 Becky and Todd have been the Lord Creek Horse Trials course designers and builders for five years.

 Affiliation: Machnik Bros., Inc.